In-medium similarity renormalization group with three-body operators: Introduction

 To systematically study three-body operators in the IMSRG, we extend the many-body truncation to the normal-ordered three-body level, defined as the IMSRG(3) approximation, and construct various different approximate IMSRG(3) truncation schemes with reduced computational cost.
 We apply these truncation schemes to closed-shell systems in small model spaces and analyze their properties in detail using perturbative tools.
 We study how they compare to exact results obtained from full diagonalizations, analyze the systematics of the many-body expansion in these systems, and investigate how full IMSRG(3) results can be approximated at a lower computational cost.

-In Section~\ref{sec:imsrg}, we give an overview of the IMSRG formalism.
+In Sec.~\ref{sec:imsrg}, we give an overview of the IMSRG formalism.
 Section~\ref{sec:imsrg3} discusses the IMSRG(3) truncation, provides the fundamental commutators for the truncation, gives an overview of the perturbative analysis to understand their relative importance, and introduces approximate IMSRG(3) truncation schemes.
-In Section~\ref{sec:applications}, we apply the IMSRG(3) and our approximate truncation schemes to the closed-shell nuclei $^{4}$He and $^{16}$O. Finally, we summarize our results in Section~\ref{sec:summary}.
+In Sec.~\ref{sec:applications}, we apply the IMSRG(3) and our approximate truncation schemes to the closed-shell nuclei $^{4}$He and $^{16}$O. Finally, we summarize our results in Sec.~\ref{sec:summary}.